junxit/us-congress-bills-116/metadata.md

 - 2020-03-11 — Introduced in House
 - 2020-03-11 — Introduced in House
 - 2020-03-11 — Referred to the House Committee on Financial Services.
+- 2020-09-22 — Amendment (A001) in the nature of a substitute offered by Mr. Cleaver. (consideration: CR H4711-4712; text: CR H4711-4712)
+- 2020-09-22 — Amendment agreed to by House: On agreeing to the Cleaver amendment (A001) Agreed to without objection.
+- 2020-09-22 — Committee on Financial Services discharged.
+- 2020-09-22 — Committee on Financial Services discharged.
+- 2020-09-22 — Considered by unanimous consent. (consideration: CR H4711-4712)
+- 2020-09-22 — House amendment agreed to: On agreeing to the Cleaver amendment (A001) Agreed to without objection.
+- 2020-09-22 — House amendment offered
+- 2020-09-22 — House amendment offered/reported by: Amendment (A001) in the nature of a substitute offered by Mr. Cleaver.
+- 2020-09-22 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-09-22 — Mr. Cleaver asked unanimous consent to discharge from committee and consider.
+- 2020-09-22 — On agreeing to the Cleaver amendment (A001) Agreed to without objection.
+- 2020-09-22 — On passage Passed without objection. (text of amendment in the nature of a substitute: CR H4711-4712)
+- 2020-09-22 — Passed/agreed to in House: On passage Passed without objection.